-Every day, I put the rabbits out, if they show the least bit of interest – and the girls usually do.
+Every day, I put the rabbits out if they show the least bit of interest.
+The girls usually do.
 Kaori is my confident lady.
-Elizabeth is, too, in a different way – being an escape artist that has finally understood the concept of herding.
-Kaori just trusts that the world isn’t that scary a place – and that she can do no wrong, because she hardly ever does.
+Elizabeth is, too, in a different way – as an escape artist that has finally understood the concept of herding.
+Kaori just trusts that the world isn’t that scary a place, and knows that she can do no wrong, because she hardly ever does.
 Except now, she’s decided to get into eating the pepper plants.
-She got enough time on the plant for me to take a photo and then I picked her up and put her down in a different part of the yard.
+She got enough time chomping down on the plant for me to take this photo.
+I picked her up and put her down in a different part of the yard.

 Two nights ago, I took the last of the Ontario corn and transformed it into corn relish.
 The recipe was not the same as last year’s, and it called for too much flour in the sauce, so I am afraid it’s too creamy a relish for my liking.
 Still, corn relish is better than the green relish you get at the store, and it’s homemade by me, which is better than just any random corn relish.

 So, pickling!
 Yesterday’s efforts began with slicing cucumbers, peppers, and onions to make a batch of bread-and-butter pickles (7 jars).
 Cucumbers are surprisingly hard on your knives!
-I have a sharpening stone – for which the traditional lubricant is spit – and I also found out that ceramic is an excellent knife sharpener.
-I sharpened the big butcher knife with both the stone and the pestle from my mortar-and-pestle, twice, to get all the vegetables ready.
+I have a sharpening stone, for which the traditional lubricant is spit.
+I also found out that ceramic is an excellent knife sharpener.
+I sharpened the big butcher knife twice, once with the stone and once with the pestle from my mortar-and-pestle.
 Here they are, pre-salting.

-I had a problem in that I have no 9-¾” wooden disk to push down or cover the contents of the crock, but I phoned my Dad to ask him to cut me one, “and not out of plywood.”
+I had a problem: I have no 9-¾” wooden disk to push down or cover the contents of the crock.
+So I phoned Dad to ask him to cut me one, “and not out of plywood.”
 The old man actually sounded happy to have something to do, which is surprising because it was a favour for me and usually he’s like “screw you, I’ve enough to do, make it yourself.”
 But in this case, I can’t.
 It requires a band saw or at least a jig saw, and a belt sander to smooth the edges.